uport-project/uport-credentials/tutorial/tutorial.md

 in the console.
 Congratulations, you have verified the credential!

 To test out everything, try checking for a different attestation and make sure it fails.
-Also try waiting longer than 60 seconds before sending the response to see if it fails - it should throw an error in this case.
+Also try waiting until the request expires to make sure that the response fails - it should throw an error in this case.